THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 Speaking of the tires, the Bontrager 26C R2 TLR on these wheels measured 26.7mm wide once installed (piece of cake) and inflated (one with a hand pump, the other took a compressor).

 Overall, the Paradigm Elite wheelset gives you an enjoyable upgrade over the average stock set – confident handling, refined braking, smooth rolling, and dampened road surfaces.
-At $950 from Trek.com, a marginally lower price than most of the other wider upgrade wheels, they give the cruising enthusiast a good option for a better ride.
+At $950 on the Trek website, a marginally lower price than most of the other wider upgrade wheels, they give the cruising enthusiast a good option for a better ride.

 Boyd Altamont Lite – A very capable if not dazzling wider alloy wheelset at a great price

-The Altamont alloy wheels come in two versions.
+The Altamont alloy bike wheels come in two versions.
 The Lite reviewed here is the 25mm deep model and claims to be about 100 grams lighter than the straight Altamont at 30mm deep.
-Boyd offers each in three-spoke counts to best suit your weight or desired stiffness, three hub options for either Shimano/SRAM or Campagnolo gruppos, and with a standard tube or optional tubeless rim tape.
+Boyd offers each in three different spoke counts to best suit your weight or desired stiffness, three hub options for either Shimano/SRAM or Campagnolo gruppos, and with a standard tube or optional tubeless rim tape.

 The Lite with 20 spokes in the front and 24 in the back, standard hub and regular rim tape weighed in at just under 1500 grams (1496g) on my scale.
-This $650 model’s rim measured 19.8mm wide inside and 24.5mm wide outside.
-So while this Altamont is as light and wide and nearly as deep as the others in this wider group, it’s about $150 to $400 less expensive.
+This $650 model’s rims measured 19.8mm wide inside and 24.5mm wide outside.
+So while this Altamont is as light and wide and nearly as deep as the others in this wider group, it’s about $70 to $240 less expensive.

 Maybe I’m getting greedy, and I’m certainly not complaining, but I would like the Altamont Lites to be a bit stiffer and more responsive when I put the hammer down.
-They don’t flex or hesitate but they also don’t spring into action like the Easton EA90 SL wheelset does or like any number of carbon wheelsets do.
-Of course, they are a lot less expensive than those wheels.
+They don’t flex or hesitate but they also don’t spring into action like any number of carbon wheelsets do.
+Of course, they are less expensive than those wheels.

 If comfort and good performance at a great price in a wider wheelset are most important to you, the Altamont Lite is a wheelset worth considering.